 A. Under the Federal Food Drug and Cosmetic Act, the law which provides much of FDA’s regulatory authority, an online pet pharmacy can’t sell you a veterinary prescription drug without a valid prescription or other type of order from a licensed veterinarian.
 Prescription drugs are prescription for a reason: They require professional veterinary expertise to diagnose the condition being treated, to monitor the response to treatment, and to monitor the patient for signs of adverse reactions.
 If the online pet pharmacy tells you that you don’t need a prescription to buy a veterinary prescription drug, it is breaking the law.
 In that case, you may want to find another online pet pharmacy to use.

-Over-the-counter pet medicines do not require a prescription, but make sure to review the label or check the FDA website to ensure they are FDA-approved.
+Over-the-counter pet medicines do not require a prescription, but make sure to review the label to ensure they are FDA-approved.

 Q: Which products are considered “grooming aids,” and does FDA regulate them?